Sovetsk, Kaliningrad Oblast: Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated as the town of oblast significance of Sovetsk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of oblast significance of Sovetsk is incorporated as Sovetsky Urban Okrug.

 Architecture

 Many of the town's buildings were destroyed during World War II.
-However, the old town centre still includes several German buildings, including those of Jugendstil design.
+However, the old town centre still includes several pre-war buildings, including those of Jugendstil design.
 The Queen Louise Bridge, now connecting the town to Panemunė in Lithuania, retains an arch – all that is left of a more complex pre-war bridge structure built in 1907.
 The carved relief portrait of Queen Louise above the arch still exists; however, the German inscription "KÖNIGIN LUISE-BRÜCKE" was removed after the Soviets took over the town.